Standard Model tests with smeared experiment and theory: Conclusions

 The ideas discussed here are, in principle, applicable to a wider set of observables and processes, such as scattering of hadrons, or hadronic decay -- more generally, quantities for which intermediate on-shell hadrons contribute, and where experiment and theory can access kinematic parameters that allow for devising a suitable smearing prescription.
 It's important to note that progress in this direction will require close collaboration between experimentalists and theorists.\\

-{\bf Acknowledgments:} The author would like to thank, Matteo Di Carlo, Jonathan Flynn, Shoji Hashimoto, Gudrun Hiller, Dominik Mitzel, Markus Prim and Chris Sachrajda for really helpful and illuminating discussions.
+{\bf Acknowledgments:} The author would like to thank, Matteo Di Carlo, Jonathan Flynn, Max T. Hansen, Shoji Hashimoto, Gudrun Hiller, Dominik Mitzel, Markus Prim and Chris Sachrajda for really helpful and illuminating discussions.
 The author is supported by the Eric \& Wendy Schmidt Fund for Strategic Innovation (grant agreement SIF-2023-004).

 \begin{appendix}